ajreinke/pink-robin-c0acf/content/pages/returns.md

     - name: 'twitter:title'
       value: Who We Are
     - name: 'twitter:description'
-      value: This is the about us page
+      value: This is the Returns page
     - name: 'twitter:image'
       value: images/1.png
       relativeUrl: true